 If you doubt your salvation, it does not mean you are not saved.
 It means that you do not sufficiently understand and believe what the Lord Jesus Christ has accomplished on the cross to ensure your salvation.
 When you trust in what Christ has done and not your own faithfulness, then you will stop doubting.
 In other words, if your salvation depends upon your faithfulness and your goodness, then you should doubt.

 Jesus fulfilled the law perfectly by never sinning (1 Pet.
 2:22).
 He bore our sins in His body on the cross (1 Pet.
 2:24).
 Jesus did everything that is necessary for us to be saved.
 We receive this salvation by faith in Christ (Ephesians 2:8-9).
 You must realize that your salvation does not depend upon your faithfulness.
 Instead, it depends on God's faithfulness.
-The Bible says that when we are faithless, He remains faithful (2 Tim.
+The Bible says that when we are faithless that He remains faithful (2 Tim.
 2:13).
-He has promised to give us eternal life (John 3:16; 10:27-28), and God cannot break His promises.
+He has promised to give us eternal life (John 3:16, 10:27-28), and God cannot break His promises.

 Luke 11:10-13, “For everyone who asks, receives; and he who seeks, finds; and to him who knocks, it shall be opened.
 11 “Now suppose one of you fathers is asked by his son for a fish; he will not give him a snake instead of a fish, will he?
 12 “Or if he is asked for an egg, he will not give him a scorpion, will he?
 13 “If you then, being evil, know how to give good gifts to your children, how much more shall your heavenly Father give the Holy Spirit to those who ask Him?”